 Creating expository essays is a part of your middle school career, so you should learn how to compose them properly.
 First, keep in mind that this is a piece of writing that explains something based on evidence.
 Second, you should avoid personal opinions unless they are backed by fact.
-Third, choosing an interesting topic is a vital skill that you should master to get a high grade.
+Third, choosing interesting 7th grade argumentative essay topics is a vital skill that you should master to get a high grade.
 Fourth, find a few examples to learn more about expository papers.

 How to Choose an Impressive Expository Essay Topic